codeuniversity/code-idp/README.md

 ```sh
 yarn dev
 ```
-This should automatically open your browser with the currect url, otherwise open `http://127.0.0.1:3000` in your browser.
+This should automatically open your browser with the correct url, otherwise open `http://127.0.0.1:3000` in your browser.
 When you run with `yarn dev` you have hot reload on certain parts -> meaning the page in the browser will automatically update if you changed something if you need to force the app to restart simply press C-c (control-c) to interrupt the program and run `yarn dev` again